K-Phoen/blog/content/posts/replacing-servicelb-by-metallb-in-k3s/index.md

 What all of this means is that if the node that my gateway forwards all the traffic to goes down, then all my services appear to be down.

 Instead, I would like a load balancer implementation that exposes a <abbr title="Virtual IP">VIP</abbr> that my gateway can use, and handle the fail-over automatically when the node targeted by that VIP goes down.

-I am mainly looking for high-availability, actual load balancing is not a requirement for me since the traffic I deal with is fairly small.
+Fail-over is what I am after.
+Actual load balancing is not a requirement for me since the traffic I deal with is fairly small.

 ## An alternative: MetalLB